 WHO IS MAKING THIS PROXY SOLICITATION AND PAYING FOR THE COSTS OF THIS PROXY SOLICITATION?
-Questions and Answers About the Annual Meeting and These Proxy Materials

 The Board of Directors of the Company is soliciting the proxies accompanying this Proxy Statement.
 The Company will pay all of the costs of this proxy solicitation.
 However, you will need to obtain your own Internet access if you choose to access the proxy materials and/or vote over the Internet.
 In addition to mail solicitation, officers, directors, and employees of the Company may solicit proxies personally or by telephone, without receiving additional compensation.
 The Company has retained Alliance Advisors to assist with the solicitation of proxies in connection with the Annual Meeting.
 The Company will pay Alliance Advisors customary fees, which are expected to be \$10,000 plus expenses.
 The Company, if requested, will pay brokers, banks, and other fiduciaries that hold shares of Common Stock for beneficial owners for their reasonable out-of-pocket expenses of forwarding these materials to shareholders.